-Part stage manager, part juggler and 100 percent master of ceremonies.
-Today's advertising account executive knows how to keeps clients happy while coaxing great campaigns from the creative team.
+Part stage manager and part juggler, today's advertising account executive knows how to keep clients happy while coaxing great campaigns from the creative team.

 Advertising account executive duties and expectations

 An advertising account executive’s main goal is to be the liaison between the client and creative team.
 They manage budgets, ensure adherence to brand guidelines and keep leads for new business moving through the sales pipeline.
 They can be responsible for project management and making sure creative freelancers are up to speed and working effectively.
 Account executives should also be skilled at bringing in new clients and closing contracts.

 In most cases, the following responsibilities can be expected:

 - Meets with clients frequently, serving as contact between the client and creative/advertising team